ThinkR-open/gitlabr/README.md

 See the [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to run tests locally and contributor information.

-## Recommended Gitlab versions
+## Recommended GitLab versions

-Gitlab 11.6 or higher is generally recommended when using gitlabr version 1.1.6 or higher.
-This gitlabr version uses the gitlab API v4, older versions of Gitlab using API v3 are still supported by gitlabr 0.9, see details section “API version” of the documentation of `gl_connection` on how to use them.
-From gitlabr 1.1.6 on API v3 is deprecated and will no longer be tested or maintained, although it is still present in the code.
-Also within API v4, changes have been made to the gitlab API, most notably for gitlabr, the session endpoint was removed.
-The versions of gitlabr will always be tested on the corresponding gitlab version, i.e. gitlabr 1.1.6 works best with gitlab 11.6.
-However, not for every new gitlab version there will be a gitlabr version.
+GitLab 11.6 or higher is generally recommended when using gitlabr version 1.1.6 or higher.
+This {gitlabr} version uses the GitLab API v4.

 ## Quick Start Example

-R code using {gitlabr} to perform some common gitlab actions can look like this
+R code using {gitlabr} to perform some common GitLab actions can look like this

   - Store your token in .Renviron with `usethis::edit_r_environ()` and restart your session

-  - Set a connection to Gitlab instance
+  - Set a connection to GitLab instance

 <!-- end list -->